 Art 201: Midterm/Pencil

 Art 201; Basic Drawing, was another analog art class, much like Art 501.
 And, like Art 501, it was a prerequsite.
-I hadn’t particularly high expectations going into it, since I already knew that I can barely draw, and hadn’t even tried to do it for years.
+I hadn’t particularly high expectations going into it, since I already knew that I can barely draw, and hadn’t even tried to do so for years.
 Once the Graphics Section got it’s first computer, all the way back in 1990, I never looked back.

 And, while it would have hurt my vanity to break my string of ‘A’s, if I got a ‘B’ in the class, or even a ‘C’, it would hardly have been the end of the world.
 I seriously doubted that I could get anything less than a ‘C’, so long as I actually attended the class, put some effort into it, and turned in the work on time.
 I’m not irredemably bad at this after all.
 I just have neither great talent nor great technique.
 And I figured that I couldn't help but improve over the course of the semester, however marginally.

 In the event, however, although I started slow, I rapidly made up for it once we hit perspective drawing.
 Which we did very quickly.
 That's drafting, for heaven’s sake.
 Drafting I can do just fine, thank you.

 And the instructor was very good (L.A.
 City College is a very good art school.
 Both in the fine and the performing arts).
 I picked up a number of techniques which I hadn't stumbled across on my own (I am coming more and more to the conclusion that the kids who have the reputation of being really, really good at drawing are mostly the kids who figured out the techniques early without having someone else tell them about them).

 The class was divided into three main portions, first we worked in pencil.
 Then we moved on to ink, and then we ended the semester with charcoal.
 We had “midterm” assignments for both pencil and ink.
 The cumulation of the charcoal segment of the class constituted the final.